GiantCarl/PEGTM/readme.md

   - benchmark problems

 ## Instruction
-To run any of the benchmark problems, place the related "examples/Main.py" in the root directory.
+-To run any of the benchmark problems, place the related "examples/Main.py" in the root directory.
+-Use generate.py to generate a vtk file

 ## Explanation and description
 * ./example/Dogbone/cofig.py